 Semi dwarf vigour resulting in a tree of 2.5-3.5m (8-12ft).
 Suitable for smaller bush trees, espaliers & cordons.
 Into cropping within 4-5 years.

 Wild pear rootstock is used for the Perry Pears we supply.
 In time trees will become tall 6-15m (20-50′) depending on the variety.
 Can take a long time to come into cropping, often 10 or more years.
 No doubt where the saying ‘Pears for your heirs’ came from.
 In the past all pears would have been grown on this rootstock.
 Trees can be very long lived.

 Moderate vigour resulting in a tree of 4-5m (12-15ft).
 Usually grown as bush trees but no reason why they cannot be grown as cordons or espaliers.
 Into cropping within 4-5 years.

 A new dwarfing rootstock.
 Ideal for smaller gardens, for protection from birds and the weather without any loss in productivity.

 All on MM106, moderate vigour rootstock to produce bush trees.
 Soon into cropping, often in the first year after planting.
-See the catalogue for our full range of crab apple trees.

 We do grow quite a few of our own apple rootstocks – we have established stoolbeds.
 We harvest them in January & February for planting the strongest, well rooted in the spring.